Search This Site

 • LED lights on the front panel for the Hard Drive and System Power

-• Case Speaker - only used for beeps from boot up and errors
+• Case Speaker (not to be confused with the computer speaker cable) - only used for beeps from boot up and errors

 • Reset Switch